Azure Pillars

 The framework is not just about architectural design; it also encompasses the implementation of these designs, tailored to the specific needs and constraints of an organization.
 It is applicable to various teams responsible for improving workloads and addresses cross-cutting concerns, offering valuable insights for architects, developers, operators, and business stakeholders alike.
 This guidance is useful regardless of the organization’s scale, from large enterprises to small businesses and independent software vendors.

-At its core, the Azure Well-Architected Framework aims to set users up for success when deploying workloads on Azure.
+Azure Well-Architected Framework aims to set users up for success when deploying workloads on Azure.
 It emphasizes the importance of understanding trade-offs and risks, optimizing over time, and continuously improving the design to meet business objectives.
 The framework is structured in layers, including pillars, workload, and service guides, each providing a specific focus and detailed recommendations.

 Reliability design principles